hikari-crescent/book/src/basics/first_command.md

 ```

 Crescent's option syntax is type safe.
-(You don't need to worry about this if you are new to python!)
+(You don't need to worry about this if you are new to Python!)